Spread of the corona virus in Luxembourg

 Supply with drinking water

-Luxembourg is one of the few countries that offers almost its entire population (99.72 percent) access to an immediately available, running drinking water supply.
+As one of the few countries, Luxembourg offers almost its entire population (99.72 percent) access to an immediately available, running drinking water connection.
 The proportion of the population that is reached by additional supply from springs and wells or supplied drinking water is 100%.
 In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
 Within the European Union, this share is 97%.
 Only in a few countries does the proportion fall below 10%.

 Above data correspond to the information of the World Health Organization, Global Health Workforce Statistics, UNICEF, State of the World's Children, Childinfo, Global Health Observatory Data Repository and OECD.
 The daily case numbers for the spread of the corona virus come from the European Centre for Disease Prevention and Control (ECDC).